pittcsc/PittAPI/DOCS.md

   - `req`: Requirement abbreviation

 #### **Returns**:
-A list of dictionaries containing the data for all SUBJECT classes in TERM
+Returns a list of dictionaries containing the data for all SUBJECT classes in TERM

 ---